endurantgames/cosmiclegends/src/classes/monarch.md

 Force of the Land

-:   You can call upon the energy of your home -- mystical, inspirational,
+:   []{.move .hero}
-    or physical -- to end a threat.
+    You can call upon the energy of your home -- mystical, inspirational, or physical -- to end a threat.

     As a move, you can spend 1 Might to fully Advance one goal of a Crisis